 Being a small town, Wellington does not have a public transit system used by locals to get to and from work.

-In terms of college education, Wellington is nearly on par with the US average for all cities of 21.84%: 17.06% of adults 25 and older in Wellington have a bachelor's degree or advanced degree.
+The percentage of adults in Wellington who are college-educated is close to the national average for all communities of 21.84%: 17.06% of the adults in Wellington have a bachelor's degree or advanced degree.

 The per capita income in Wellington in 2022 was $29,939, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $119,756 for a family of four.
 However, Wellington contains both very wealthy and poor people as well.